aaron-grau/curic/sql/projects/aa_questions/README.md

 ```

 Finally, run `bundle install` to install `sqlite3`.
 This gem will now
-be available when you run `bundle exec pry`.
+be available when you run `pry`.

 ## Ruby

 Keep a tab open with the sqlite3 gem's [documentation][sqlite3-docs].
 Use these
 docs to help you figure out what methods are available and how to use them!

 Write a `QuestionsDatabase` class similar to one created in last night's demo: